TheLastMonkey/Twisted_File_Sorter/README.md

 `elif f_ext in FILE_EXT.font_file_tup:
     return(FILE_DIR.font_dir)`

-Understanding this allows you to modify to your heart's content.
+Understanding this allows you to modify as you see fit.